Air Force kicker, defense pave way to 40-7 win over Navy

 Schuettpelz-Rohl connected from 48, 35, 32 and 40 yards in front of a crowd that consisted only of Air Force cadets given the COVID-19 restrictions.
 It’s the 11th time a Falcons kicker has made that many in a game.

+The Falcons weren’t even sure if they would be taking the field this fall after the Mountain West postponed the season in August.
+Then, they learned they would play the two service academy games.
+Later, the league announced its resumption, with the intent to play eight games.

-There was no telling what the Falcons would resemble on the field with quite a few players taking military turnbacks (an option a cadet has to leave the academy for up to two semesters).
+But there was no telling what the Falcons would resemble on the field with quite a few players taking military turnbacks (an option a cadet has to leave the academy for up to two semesters).

 A big portion of the missing personnel was on defense, but the Falcons didn’t miss a beat in shutting down Navy (1-2).
 They held the Midshipmen to 90 yards rushing.
 The last time Navy was held under 100 yards rushing was at Air Force in 2016 when the team had 57, according to Navy’s game notes.

 In addition, Air Force forced two turnovers and had three sacks.